james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

   * So look for ways to convert your AMD64 apps to ARM, and test them out on here!
   * GoLang has some great tooling to build ARM apps, package them build, build a docker container and away you go!
   * Plenty of ARM based docker base images out there to make your applications compliant.
 * K3s is fully [CNCF](https://www.cncf.io) certified and it conforms with the standard kubernetes API.
 It makes it the perfect demo cluster to get started with Kubernetes.
-If you can deploy something on K3s, you can lift and shift your YAML files and apply them to a larger scale cluster!
+If you can deploy something on K3s, you can lift and shift your YAML files.
+Apply them to a larger scale cluster!

 ### Monitoring & Observability of your Cluster.